NatalieWong/HandDetection/README.md

 ## Important Notice
 This program has been successfully run using python2.7.

+Remember to `pip install cv2 numpy csv pandas` to get all the dependencies ready before the execution of the program.

-Please create an folder called `image` by yourself to hold all the JPEG images which are going to be saved during the execution of the program.
+Please create a folder called `image` by yourself to hold all the JPEG images which are going to be saved during the execution of the program.

 Currently only one label - hand is supported.
 See the line `rowdata = [filename, self.frameWidth, self.frameHeight, 'hand', xmin, ymin, xmax, ymax]`